 VPNhub free build is only available on mobile devices, so we began by grabbing a copy of the Android version.
 Installation was hassle-free, and we were launching the app within a few seconds.

-After some initial upselling where the app prompted us to try the Premium version, we were able to get started.
+After some initial over enthusiastic upselling where the app kept prompting us to try the Premium version, we were able to get started.
 A simple interface keeps everything very straightforward: tap an unlocked padlock to connect, tap it again to disconnect, and that's about it.

-The Settings dialog has gained a couple of useful features since our last review.
-New support for split tunneling enables both free and Premium users to define apps which won't send their traffic via the VPN.
-An Auto Reconnect setting will automatically reconnect if the VPN connection drops, although this is only available to Premium users.
+The Settings panel has a couple of interesting features.
+Split tunneling enables both free and Premium users to define apps which won't send their traffic via the VPN.
+An 'Obfuscate Connection' option might help you get connected in countries which block VPNs.

-These options are welcome, but most apps deliver much more: autostart options, automatic connection when you access untrusted networks, choice of protocols, an integrated kill switch, and more.
+That's a little more functionality than we'd expect from a free service, but quality Android apps often go much further: autostart options, automatic connection when you access untrusted networks, choice of protocols, an integrated kill switch, and more.
 VPNhub looks very basic by comparison.

-The Settings box is more capable, with options to choose your protocol (IKEv2 or OpenVPN), scramble OpenVPN traffic to help bypass VPN blocking, enable or disable a kill switch, or have the app automatically reconnect if the VPN connection unexpectedly drops.
+he Settings box is far more capable, with options to choose your protocol (IKEv2 or OpenVPN), scramble OpenVPN traffic to help bypass VPN blocking, enable or disable a kill switch, or have the app automatically reconnect if the VPN connection unexpectedly drops.

 We tested VPNhub's kill switch, with mixed results.
 When we forcibly closed the VPN connection, the client immediately blocked our internet access, preventing any data escaping the tunnel.
-But sometimes it would then refuse to connect, before repeatedly warning us that 'exception of type DotRas.RasException was thrown.'
+But sometimes it then refused to connect, warning us 'the name of the remote access server did not resolve.'
 We had to close and restart the client before it would work again.

 As we tried the clients, we noticed a few other small issues.
 The location list was sorted alphabetically by default, for instance, but sometimes we'd find the client had rearranged the servers for no apparent reason (we're talking sequences like Serbia, Australia, United Kingdom, Denmark, Canada, Singapore...)
 You can fix this quickly by clicking the Country column header to reset the sort order, but it really shouldn't be necessary.

-There was more good news in our final privacy checks, where sites including ipleak.net and dnsleaktest.com revealed that VPNhub's servers really were in the promised locations, and there were no DNS or WebRTC leaks to give away any details about us or our web activities.
+The good news continued right up to the end of the review, with our final privacy test finding VPNhub's servers really were in the promised locations, and there were no DNS or WebRTC leaks to give away any details about us or our web activities.

-VPNhub's free unlimited bandwidth plan has some appeal for basic browsing tasks, but potential privacy issues and buggy clients make it hard to recommend.
+VPNhub's free unlimited bandwidth plan is fast and may work for basic browsing, but the lack of features and marginally above average prices make it hard to recommend.

 - We've also highlighted the best VPN